IKIM-Essen/ClusterDocs/README.md

 DNS/TLS, hosted media, browser behavior, and live service endpoints rather than asking readers to fill documentation placeholders.

-Managed Nextflow-to-Slurm support is documented as **not yet released**.
-The planned contract uses a pinned `rcc-nextflow` launcher on an RCC interactive node (a `shellhost`), Slurm for every scientific task, shared persistent work state for `-resume`, explicit node-local task scratch, and Apptainer on workers.
-The site does not claim this service is live while its infrastructure role remains disabled and digest approval and acceptance are outstanding.
+Managed Nextflow-to-Slurm support is documented as **ready now**.
+The supported contract uses a pinned `rcc-nextflow` launcher on an RCC interactive node (a `shellhost`), Slurm for every scientific task, shared persistent work state for `-resume`, explicit node-local task scratch, and Apptainer on workers.

 Run `python3 tools/rollout_readiness.py --manual-review` to verify that expert and novice review can begin.
 Run `python3 tools/rollout_readiness.py` for the